elliottsj/ftw-android/README.md

 A class that you can extend to create customizable list adapters without extending `BaseAdapter`.
 This class makes it much easier and more consistent to create list adapters, and it handles things like recycling views on its own.

+#### SilkDatePicker

+A small, more compact version of the stock DatePicker.
+Made up of 3 horizontally-orientated spinners that represent the month, day, and year.

 ## Fragments

 #### SilkFragment